Eyiza/expense_tracker/README.md

 flask db migrate
 ```

-Populate the database using the `data.psql` file provided.
+Populate the categories table using the `data.psql` file provided.
+This will create default spending categories for every user.<br>
 From the `backend` folder in terminal run:

 ```
 psql expense_tracker < data.psql
 ```

 4. **Run the development server**
 To run the application run the following commands from the /backend directory: <br>